 Erin Alladin is an editor, a writer, and an ecology enthusiast who is always looking for ways to combine her passions.
 Born in Northern Ontario to a gardener and a forester, she spent most of her early life looking at and thinking about the natural world.
 As a young adult she spent nearly a decade immersed in Toronto’s children’s literature scene before retreating back up north to the Parry Sound region, where she continues to edit while writing Earth Undaunted, a blog about regenerative gardening.

 Gabrielle Grimard uses various media to research and create the illustrations for a book, but her favorite aspect will always be color.
-She uses mainly watercolors, gouache, and oil.
+She uses mainly watercolors, gouache and oil.
 She adds a touch of wooden pencil for the details.
 She has illustrated dozens of books and has been nominated for several awards.
 She lives near Sherbrooke, Quebec.

 A folk artist and award-winning illustrator who trained at the Ontario College of Art and Design, Tara Anderson is known for her lively and humorous illustrations of animals.
 Her books include the illustrated novels Harvey Comes Home, Harvey Holds His Own, and Sapphire the Great and the Meaning of Life, the holiday picture books Pumpkin Orange, Pumpkin Round and Easter Morning, Easter Sun, and the award-winning Nat the Cat Can Sleep Like That.
 Tara shares a farmhouse in Tweed, Ontario, with her husband, her young daughter, and several cats.